 Prior to his doctorate in Brunei Studies (with a thesis on the influence of Islamic religiosity toward ethical work behavior with an emphasis on the theory of planned behaviour), he majored in political science with specialization in international relations at the undergraduate level at International Islamic University Malaysia.
 Then, at the master level, he did psychology, specializing in industry and organization.
 Currently, he is enrolled in a master’s program in Islamic finance, which will be completed soon.

 Other than that, he taught core modules for undergraduates and handle other responsibilities, including administration and operation.
 During his PhD candidature, he was also involved with the teaching of the module Melayu Islam Beraja.
-Dr Amali was awarded several competitive scholarships for his bachelor’s degree, master, and PhD from the government of Brunei Darussalam.
+He was awarded several competitive scholarships for his bachelor’s degree, master, and PhD from the government of Brunei Darussalam.
 Outside of the university, he is an active member of the Malaysian Psychological Association, as well as a member of the Asian Psychological Association.
 In the latter, he held the position of treasurer (2017-2019).
-He had also contributed as a reviewer for various journals, including Islamic Guidance and Counseling Journal, Psychological Thought, and Journal of Population and Social Studies.
+He has also contributed as a reviewer for various journals, including Islamic Guidance and Counseling Journal, Psychological Thought, and Journal of Population and Social Studies.

 • BHSc (Political Science) – International Islamic University Malaysia

 • MHSc (Psychology) – International Islamic University Malaysia

 • PhD (Brunei Studies) – Universiti Brunei Darussalam